-However, it’s important to note that not all preapprovals are the same.
-The situation we described with minimal if any financial checks is a Prequalified Approval.
-They have their place.
-It’s useful if you just want to get an idea of what you can afford, assuming you’re relaying accurate information to your lender.
-To make a stronger offer, we recommend all of our clients get a Verified Approval.1
+However, not all preapprovals are the same.
+The situation we’ve described with minimal if any financial checks is a Prequalified Approval, which is useful if you just want to get an idea of what you can afford –but we recommend all of our clients get a Verified Approval.1

 A Verified Approval involves pulling your credit report to get a look at your outstanding debt.
 In addition, we verify income and assets using documents like W-2s, 1099s, bank and investment account statements.
-These items go through preliminary underwriting so that you have a much better idea of what you can afford while making a confident offer on a home.
+A Verified Approval can help you make a confident offer on a home with a much better idea of what you can afford.

 8 Reasons Why Mortgage Loans Are Denied In Underwriting